forestgrape/coronavirus/index.md

 * _References_
   * Often references are summarized.
 Word-by-word extracts are in "_ _ _".
 The summaries are biased towards to results relevant for this page.
 To capture the essence of the research is tried too.
   * As much as possible original work is referred.
 Sometimes reviews or remarks in introductions are referred which point further to the original work/articles.
   * The references are named by the first author.
-(In the beginning of this work sometimes references were named by the correspondence author or a descriptive tag).
+(In the beginning of this work sometimes references were named by the correspondence author or a descriptive tag.
+Some sections still have this naming scheme).
   * References are usually grouped by topic.
 If several topics apply, one is chosen.
-  * For term definitions and general topics the English wikipedia, encyclopedia britannica and the oxford dictionary are frequently consulted.
-Currently they are only referenced here and not at the specific terms.
+  * For term definitions and general topics, wikipedia (English), encyclopedia britannica and the oxford dictionary are frequently consulted.
+Currently they are referenced for each specific term.
 It is planned to improve this.
 * _Formulations_
-   Sometimes words are not weighted carefully or formulations are unclear e.g. ambiguous.
-Some formulation are general.
    Some are subjective and marked as [comments](#comments).
-Ambiguity is not intended (also commented in [comments](#comments)).
-Upon discovery, unfitting formulations are improve.
+Sometimes words are not weighted carefully or formulations are unclear/ambiguous.
+Upon discovery, unfitting formulations are improved.
 Feedback is appreciated and questions welcome.
+> * _No Ambiguity:_ Some formulations especially in comments are general but ambiguity is not indented.
+The reason is clarity.
+(In the beginning, a few comments were ambiguous but this is not intended anymore, since this neither works nor fits a project like this.)
 * _Symbols_
    * '=' denotes 'equals' or 'has the meaning of' or 'set equal to'
    * '=>' = implies